rahimovand/TouDou/README.md

 ---

-## ✨ Features
+## ✨ Features of the Application

-- 🐱‍👤 Dark Mode / Light Mode autoSupport
+- ⚔ Dark Mode / Light Mode autoSupport
-- 🗑️ Delete Contacts
+- 🗑️ Delete Todo & Note of yours
 - 🚀 Room for a strong local database
 - 📝 Add/Edit with the help of bottom sheets
-- 🌈 Jetpack Compose UI, no XML in sight
+- 🎯 Jetpack Compose UI, no XML in sight

 ---